 Stress can creep up on you at any moment.
 Whether you’re having a busy day at work or are stuck in rush-hour traffic, stress is sometimes unavoidable.
-Although a little stress is OK, too much of it can lead to health issues such as weight gain and obesity.
-In fact, a recent study published in the journal Obesity found a link between high-stress levels and a greater body weight.
+Before you immediately look into ways to stop stress, know having some minor stressors in your life can benefit you.
+However, you may the scale go up when you deal with bouts of increased stress.
+If you ask yourself, “Can stress cause weight gain?” the unfortunate answer is yes.
+Although a little stress is okay, too much of it can lead to health issues such as weight gain and obesity.
+In fact, a study published in the journal Obesity found a link between high-stress levels and greater body weight.

 The study looked at over 2,500 men and women over the age of 50.
-Stress was measured by a person’s cortisol levels, a stress hormone found in a 2-centimeter hair clipping (two month’s worth of hair growth), according to a New York Times article about the study.
+Researchers measured stress by a person’s cortisol levels, a stress hormone found in a 2-centimeter hair clipping (two month’s worth of hair growth), according to a New York Times article about the study.

 All you need is a few minutes a day to relax the mind and meditate.
 Find a quiet place to sit.
 Close your eyes and focus your attention on your breathing.
 Try not to let any unwanted thoughts cloud your mind.